bennybp/ToBeNamedLater-design/PROP-0000-NameAndLogo.md

 ## Proposals

 * **Pluginplay** (a play on "plug-and-play" (PnP) computer hardware concept
-    * Ryan's favorite so far
   * Domain is open
   * Ben and Lori both think it doesn't represent the chemistry/QM applications
   * People (and search engines) may confuse it for "plug-and-play"
 * **Quasar**
   * Attempts to backronym:
     * Q=quantum